newnetdev/NetworkToCode-Class/slides/data/M02_Python_MV_Network_Libraries.md

 # Lab Time

-- Lab 14 - Gathering User input with Command Line Arguments
+- Lab 20 - Passing in User Input
   - Prompt user input using `input` and process the input
   - Continue to build on the neighbors script from previous labs and only print certain neighbor and device information based on the arguments being passed in
   - Write a basic script using `sys.argv` that prints arguments